denyskozak/Micro-Comsom-Framework/README.md

-# Cosmos Framework (Prototype)
+# Micro Cosmos Framework (Prototype)

-Cosmos Framework is a production-oriented **enterprise SSR micro-frontend platform prototype** in an Nx monorepo.
+Micro Cosmos Framework is a production-oriented **enterprise SSR micro-frontend platform prototype** in an Nx monorepo.
 It demonstrates how an Astro shell composes pages from independently running SSR micro-frontends that self-register into a discovery service.

 ## Architecture overview